What are the Core Concepts of Marketing?

 • Relevance: Demonstrates how your solution addresses specific pain points or enhances current situations.

-• Differentiation: Articulates your unique market position and competitive advantages over alternatives.
+• Differentiation: Expresses yourself in terms of your distinct market position and competitive advantages over substitutes.

 Customer Relationship Management (CRM)